 💡 When to Use Games-Howell: Use this test when Levene's test or similar variance tests indicate unequal variances across groups.
 If variances are equal, use ourTukey's HSD Test Calculatorinstead for slightly more power.
 The Games-Howell test is particularly valuable when group sizes are unequal.

-Ready to analyze your groups with unequal variances?
-Load long format sample or load wide format sample to see how it works, or upload your own data to discover which groups truly differ.
+Ready to analyze your groups with unequal variances? or to see how it works, or upload your own data to discover which groups truly differ.

 The Games-Howell Test is a post-hoc test used after ANOVA to determine which specific groups differ from each other when the assumption of equal variances is violated.
 It's particularly robust when group sizes are unequal and doesn't require equal variances across groups.